svenluijten/moretisan/README.md

 ```

 Lastly, the `--directory` and `--extension` options can be used to override defaults.
-I'll assume you get the basic idea on how to use those ;)
+I'll assume you get the basic idea on how those work. ;)

 ## Contributing
 All contributions (in the form on pull requests, issues and feature-requests) are